 Shared Study Space

-Parent Study Lounge
+Parent Study Room

-The Parent Study Lounge is prioritized for Graduate students and Postdoctoral Scholar parents with children.
+The Parent Study Room is prioritized for Graduate students and Postdoctoral Scholar parents with children.
 Student parents may reserve the room online for meetings, or informally drop in to use the space when no reservations exist.
 All other students without children are welcome to use the room for Shared Study Space on a first come first serve basis when it is empty but must vacate once a student parent with children arrives.

 Room use policies: